Regulated Medical Waste Disposal

 Chemotherapy Waste Disposal

-MERI collects and properly destroys bulk and trace chemotherapy waste.
+We collect and properly destroy bulk and trace chemotherapy waste.
 We collect both bulk and trace chemotherapy and offer a mailback option for trace chemotherapy waste.
 Our trace chemotherapy mailback kits are used by home infusion pharmacies and traveling nurses who provide in-home cancer treatment care.

 Click here to learn more about the difference between trace and bulk chemo.